pittma/dpitt.me/forest/dsp-4U8B.md

 radicalism.
 After seeing a copy of Ted Kaczynski‘s manifesto on his bookshelf, she tells him, "I hope you place more value on human life."
-While pushing against those normative forces, yes, her student did so while denying the resposibilty he had to his fellow man.
+While pushing against those normative forces, yes, her student did so while denying the responsibilty he had to his fellow man.
 Why turn yourself inside out if you're the only one to benefit from it?

 Radicalism is the reification of an absolute ideology.
 As we get